 • Metabolic disorders due to pregnancy or lactation.

-All of these problems should be diagnosed by a zookeeper.
+All of these problems should be diagnosed by a veterinarian.

-Proper care eliminates most of the factors that are dangerous for wool.
-If the cat sheds heavily, you should:
+Proper care eliminates most of the factors dangerous to wool.
+If your cat sheds a lot, you should:

-• Examine the skin and coat.
-Redness, swelling, cuts are signs of disease, they should be treated by a doctor.
-You can get rid of fleas and ticks on your own.
+• Examine skin and coat.
+Redness, swelling, cuts are signs of disease and should be addressed by a doctor.
+You can get rid of fleas and ticks yourself.

 • Balance the animal's diet.
-Give preference to natural products, enrich the diet with vitamins.
+Give preference to natural products, enrich your diet with vitamins.

-• Regularly brush your pet, especially if it belongs to the long-haired breed.
+• Brush your pet regularly, especially if it is a long-haired breed.

-• Monitor the temperature in the apartment, avoid overheating.
+• Monitor the temperature in the apartment and avoid overheating.

-If the animal continues to lose a lot of hair, it must be taken to the veterinarian.
+If your pet continues to lose a lot of hair, it should be taken to a veterinarian.

 CATEGORIES